-The entire keyboard is splash-resistant and it uses gold-plated USB connectors.
+The entire keyboard is splash-resistant and it uses gold-plated USB connector.
 All in all, we are pretty satisfied with its build quality.
 It's a pretty tough keyboard with an apparently non-fancy design.

-Specs wise, it has 87 keys, so no NUMPAD - but it also makes this keyboard a bit compact too.
+Specs wise, it has 87 keys, so no NUMPAD - but it also makes this keyboard a bit compact.
 What's more interesting about these keys is that they're double-shot injection molded keys.

 Double-shot molding is a process in which a plastic is molded onto a preformed metal/plastic insert.
-This process is used for make the key-caps durable.
+This process is used for making the key-caps durable.

-It was slowly disappearing form the market a few years ago, but now, thanks to resurgence of PC gaming since the 2000s, this process has gained popularity again and many manufactures are using it.
+It was slowly disappearing from the market a few years ago, but now, thanks to the resurgence of PC gaming since the 2000s, this process has gained popularity again and many manufacturers are using it.

 Apart from this, other good features found in this keyboard are anti-ghosting and higher polling rate.
 While many people know that higher polling rate means better response time from the keyboard, many still don't know about anti-ghosting.

 Ghosting is a phenomenon that occurs when a keyboard is unable to pass signal(s) because of too many keys being pressed at that same time.

 Anti-ghosting means that this keyboard won't lose the signals no matter how many keys you may press at the same time.